Joyride (Tinashe album): Release and promotion

-Tinashe explained to Billboard the meaning behind the title: "I always had it in the back of my head, but it started to become more and more relevant to my current state of my career.
-With all this traveling I've done this past year and everything I've gone through, it just really feels like an adventure, a journey, a ride."
-The album cover art features Tinashe posing in a futuristic gown along with a spike-covered jetpack emerging from her back.
-The last page of the Joyride booklet as part of the CD features a page dedicated to her thanks, including her long-time attorney Dina LaPolt, who has previously worked with Fifth Harmony, Britney Spears, Deadmau5, among others: "Thank you Dina LaPolt and Danielle Price for all you have done to finally push this project out.
-My fans and I are forever grateful."
+Tinashe explained to Billboard that the title reflects her career as "an adventure, a journey, a ride" following her travels and experiences over the past year.
+The album cover art was made by Amber Park and features Tinashe posing in a "futuristic gown" along with a spike-covered jetpack emerging from her back.
+The last page of the Joyride booklet as part of the CD features a page dedicated to her thanks, including her long-time attorney Dina LaPolt, who has previously worked with Fifth Harmony, Britney Spears, Deadmau5, among others.